 Beyond troubled assets, there are a series of other challenges that an institution may face during an M&A:

-- Prior to a M&A it is important that a smart strategy is implemented in order to avoid any problems from arising
+Prior to an M&A, it is important that a smart strategy is implemented in order to avoid any problems from arising.

-To learn more about challenges of mergers and acquisitions faced by banks and credit unions and how to ensure any problems are addressed and remedied before it’s too late, please check out our latest ebook, Overcoming Challenges with Internal Processes During a Merger or Acquisition.
-If you have anything to add to this subject, please feel free to use the comment section below.
+To learn more about the challenges of mergers and acquisitions faced by banks and credit unions and how to ensure any problems are addressed and remedied before it’s too late, please check out our latest ebook, Overcoming Challenges with Internal Processes During a Merger or Acquisition.